Maria Bakalova: 1996–2020: Early years and career beginnings

-2020-present: Hollywood breakthrough
+2020–present: Hollywood breakthrough

 In 2020, Bakalova portrayed Tutar Sagdiyev, the daughter of fictional Kazakh reporter Borat Sagdiyev, in the mockumentary Borat Subsequent Moviefilm, alongside Sacha Baron Cohen.
 Although she was initially credited as Irina Nowak, reports later revealed her involvement.
 During the audition process, Bakalova had to travel to London for a callback; the secrecy around the project made her concerned that she might have become part of a human trafficking scheme.
 The film was lauded as "the most impactful piece of political entertainment" in the weeks leading up to the 2020 United States presidential election, as a scene in which Rudy Giuliani appears to put his hands down his trousers while reclining on a bed in the presence of Bakalova's character garnered significant media attention.
 Critics praised her performance, with some stating it was among the year's best.
 Matt Fowler of IGN noted that "the film's fantastic find, Maria Bakalova, every bit Sacha Baron Cohen's on-screen equal, is who, and what, most people will be talking about."
 Los Angeles Times film critic Justin Chang described her performance as "terrific," praising her portrayal of her character's journey "with madcap energy and touching conviction."
-For her performance, Bakalova received several awards, including the Critics' Choice Movie Award for Best Supporting Actress.
-She was also nominated for Best Supporting Actress at the Academy Awards, BAFTA Awards, and Screen Actors Guild Awards, and for Best Actress in a Motion Picture Comedy or Musical at the Golden Globe Awards.
-She became the first Bulgarian actress to be nominated for these awards.
+For her performance, Bakalova won the Critics' Choice Movie Award for Best Supporting Actress and was nominated for the Academy Award, BAFTA Award, and Actor Award in the same category.
+She was also nominated for Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy.
+She became the first Bulgarian actress to be nominated for these accolades.